Allied Healthcare Products (NASDAQ:AHPI) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Allied Healthcare Products (NASDAQ:AHPI – Free Report) in a research note issued to investors on Friday.
+StockNews.com initiated coverage on shares of Allied Healthcare Products (NASDAQ:AHPI – Free Report) in a research note issued to investors on Saturday.
 The brokerage issued a sell rating on the medical equipment provider’s stock.

 Allied Healthcare Products Price Performance

-A hedge fund recently bought a new stake in Allied Healthcare Products stock.
-Millennium Management LLC purchased a new stake in shares of Allied Healthcare Products, Inc. (NASDAQ:AHPI – Free Report) in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor purchased 15,578 shares of the medical equipment provider’s stock, valued at approximately $25,000.
-Millennium Management LLC owned about 0.39% of Allied Healthcare Products as of its most recent SEC filing.
+An institutional investor recently raised its position in Allied Healthcare Products stock.
+Renaissance Technologies LLC raised its holdings in shares of Allied Healthcare Products, Inc. (NASDAQ:AHPI – Free Report) by 14.4% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 62,700 shares of the medical equipment provider’s stock after purchasing an additional 7,900 shares during the period.
+Renaissance Technologies LLC owned 1.56% of Allied Healthcare Products worth $201,000 as of its most recent filing with the Securities and Exchange Commission.
 Hedge funds and other institutional investors own 4.15% of the company’s stock.

 Allied Healthcare Products, Inc engages in manufacturing respiratory products used in the health care industry in hospitals and alternate site settings, including sub-acute care facilities, home health care and emergency medical care.
 Its product line includes respiratory care products, medical gas equipment, and emergency medical products.